5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 #### The EXE

 When an EXE is part of the installation Inno compares the "FileVersion" of what's already installed with the one that is about to be installed.
-It they match Inno won't take any action.
+If they match Inno won't take any action.
 That means that if you forget to set the "FileVersion" (see [chapter 10: "Make: Export"](./10-Make.html#Exporting)) when creating the stand-alone EXE then it will always be 0.0.0.0, so they won't ever differ, and the first installed EXE will never be replaced!

 ### Analyzing problems